The definition of intangible assets is an asset that lacks physical substance. It means that you can not touch or pick it up.

 Goodwill is calculated when a business purchases another business.
 It is the value paid for the company less the actual value of the business in the accounts.

 An example is; business A purchases business B for 5000.
 In the accounts, business B is valued at 4000.
 Therefore the goodwill is 1000.

 Brands – Intangible Assets

-Knowledge of your personel can also have a value.
-Research and development is also part of knowledge, but can be very difficult to value.
+Knowledge of your personnel can also have value.
+Research and development is also part of knowledge but can be very difficult to value.

 Intangible Assets accounting

-Intangible assets are recorded together in the balance sheet and totaled.
-Some intangible assets are not included and calculating the value may need an expert.
+Intangible assets are recorded together in the balance sheet and totalled.
+Some intangible assets are not included, and calculating the value may need an expert.

-If they are depreciated over time, it is called Amortisation.
-An example of amortisation is that a business obtains a trademark which is valued at 5000 for 10 years.
-The amortisation is therefore over 10 years and would be 500.00 per year.
-At the end of the 10 years, the trademark can be renewed.
+If they are depreciated over time, it is called amortisation.
+An example of amortisation is that a business obtains a trademark that is valued at 5000 for ten years.
+The amortisation is, therefore, over ten years and would be 500.00 per year.
+At the end of the ten years, the trademark can be renewed.